Alphabet's Waymo says its tech would avoid fatal human crashes

-Alphabet's Waymo says its tech would avoid fatal human crashes3 min read .
-Updated: 09 Mar 2021, 09:34 AM IST
+Alphabet's Waymo says its tech would avoid fatal human crashes2 min read .
+09 Mar 2021

 - The Google parent’s self-driving unit is one of a number of well-funded companies racing to commercialize autonomous vehicle technology.